mpume-shangase/SC-300-Lab-Series/labs/lab02-user-group-lifecycle/README.md

 Before we can query users by attribute with PowerShell, we need to give Ms Graph permissions for custom attributes.

 1. Go to **API permissions** → select → **Add permissions**
-2. Add the following permissions `CustomSecAttributeAssignment.Read.All` and `CustomSecAttributeAssignment.ReadWrite.All`
+2. Add the following permissions `CustomSecAttributeDefinition.ReadWrite.All` and `CustomSecAttributeAssignment.ReadWrite.All`

 ```powershell
 # Find all users with Confidential clearance